Probing the limits of cosmological information from the Lyman-$\alpha$ forest 2-point correlation functions: Method

 In the baseline continuum fitting analysis, the noisy measurement of the covariance matrix from the data is smoothed.
-This process replaces all off-diagonal elements of the correlation matrix with equal line-of-sight and transverse separations with their average \citep{cuceu_desi_lya_validation, desi_y1_4, desi_dr2_lya}.
-While the smoothing procedure has been validated in the context of continuum fitting, it has not been validated in the true continuum analysis.
-We choose not to adopt the assumptions implicit in the smoothing procedure, as they may not hold in the undistorted analysis and/or at larger separations.
+This process replaces all off-diagonal elements of the correlation matrix with equal line-of-sight and transverse separations with their average \cite[e.g.][]{delubac_boss_dr11, bautista_2017, bourboux_completed_2020, cuceu_desi_lya_validation, desi_y1_4, desi_dr2_lya}.
+While the smoothing procedure has been validated in the context of continuum fitting for BAO and AP parameters \cite{cuceu23b,cuceu_desi_lya_validation,cuceu_2025}, it has not been validated in the true continuum analysis or for other parameters of interest.
+We choose not to adopt the assumptions implicit in the smoothing procedure, as they may not hold in the undistorted analysis.
+They also may not hold at larger separations as the smoothing erases some large-scale structure in the correlation matrix (e.g. due to cosmic variance).
 For these reasons, we do not smooth our covariance matrices in either analysis, except to compare our results to the current baseline.

 Because we use a limited number of independent samples to measure covariance matrices, these estimates will be noisy, particularly at larger separations.
 Noise in the covariance matrix tends to result in underestimated uncertainties in inferred parameters due to the bias in the inverse covariance \citep{hartlap_2007}.
-Since we do not smooth our covariance matrices to reduce the noise, we apply the Hartlap correction \citep{hartlap_2007, percival_covariance_2014} to the inverse covariance during the likelihood analysis.
+Since we do not smooth our covariance matrices, we apply the Hartlap correction \citep{hartlap_2007, percival_covariance_2014} to the inverse covariance during the likelihood analysis.
 We validate that the Hartlap approximation is accurate and sufficient in the regimes we explore in Appendix~\ref{sec:appendix_hartlap}.

 This work uses the standard estimators of the correlation function and its associated covariance matrix currently employed in the DESI \lya forest analysis \citep{desi_y1_4,desi_dr2_lya}.
 However, these current estimators are sub-optimal.
 During correlation function estimation, pixel weights are assigned independently without accounting for covariance between pixels within the same forest (cross-pixel) or between different forests (cross-forest) \citep[e.g.][]{slosar_2013_lya_boss,ramirez_lya_edr}, whereas an optimal estimator would take into account the full covariance matrix of all pixels in the survey.
 The size of the \lya forest dataset precludes the use of an optimal estimator at present.
 Instead, \cite{ramirez_lya_edr} introduced an empirical correction term tuned on mock datasets that improves the precision of the correlation function measurements.
 In the context of the covariance matrix, the subsampling estimator is also sub-optimal.
 While these estimators have been extensively validated for the traditional continuum fitting analysis, their performance in true continuum analyses remains relatively untested.
 Developing a more optimal covariance estimator tailored for undistorted continuum analyses will be an important goal for future work.